How long is a good walk for a dog

 Recognising your canine’s energy level is key to determining the right duration and intensity of outdoor excursions.
 Active breeds such as Border Collies or Labrador Retrievers thrive on vigorous activities, often requiring 60 to 90 minutes of physical engagement daily.
 On the other hand, more laid-back breeds like Bulldogs may only need 30 to 45 minutes to stay content.

-See also Why is seaweed good for dogs
+See also Is ivomec safe for dogs

 Assessing Energy Levels